ericweideman/MealMatchApp/README.md

 what to eat for dinner.

 Current Capabilities:
+* Requests permission to use phones locations services
-* Builds a Yelp HTTPRequest based on search paramaters to retrieve on up to 50 local restaurants
+* Builds a Yelp HTTPRequest based on search paramaters (including user latitude and longitude) to retrieve on up to 50 local restaurants
-* Parses the JSON response
+* Parses the yelp JSON response
 * Displays the information in a CardView
     . includes converting the rating of the restaurant (a Double) to an image in accordance with Yelp Display Guidelines . correctly attributes the information to the Yelp database